aaronbjohnson/tournament-module/README.md

 # Tournament Module

-**Tournament Module** is a Python module that uses the PostgreSQL database to keep track of players and matches in a Swiss-style game tournament.
+**Tournament Module** is a Python module that uses a PostgreSQL database to keep track of players and matches in a [Swiss-style](https://en.wikipedia.org/wiki/Swiss-system_tournament) game tournament.

+The two main parts to this project are:

+ 1. Defining the database schema (SQL table definitions) in tournament.sql
+ 2. Writing code that will use the database schema to track a Swiss tournament in tournament.py

 ## Contents